Latvian Russian Union: As a single party (2007–2014)

 In 2007, ForHRUL was transformed into a single party that retained the name and identity of the old electoral alliance.
-In recent years the party's support has declined as ethnic Russian voters have switched allegiance to the Harmony party, successor to the National Harmony Party.
+In the years following, the party's support declined as ethnic Russian voters switched allegiance to the Harmony party, successor to the National Harmony Party.
 At the 2010 parliamentary election, the party lost its representation in the Latvian Parliament.

-In 2011, the party launched an unsuccessful popular initiative on amending the law governing Latvian nationality.
-The Central Electoral Commission considered the proposed amendment to be incompatible with the Constitution of Latvia and the process of collecting signatures for a referendum on the proposals was suspended.
+In 2011, the party launched a popular initiative to amend Latvian nationality law by granting citizenship automatically to most non-citizens.
+After the proposal received the required number of initial signatures, the Ministry of Justice concluded that the draft law was unconstitutional, and the Central Election Commission subsequently suspended the second stage of signature collection.
 This decision was eventually upheld by the Constitutional Court of Latvia and the Supreme Court of Latvia.
-It also supported the 2012 initiative to make Russian a co-official language in Latvia.
+The party also supported the 2012 initiative to make Russian a co-official language in Latvia.

 As Latvian Russian Union (2014–present)

 In January 2014, ForHRUL changed its name to the Latvian Russian Union.
 At the 2014 European Parliament election, it retained its single seat in the European Parliament.
-The party supported the annexation of Crimea by Russia in 2014 and has taken a pro-Russian stance in the subsequent Russo-Ukrainian War.
-In August 2014 the party signed a cooperation agreement with the Crimean branch of Russian Unity to "strengthen the unity of Russian world".
+The party supported the 2014 Russian annexation of Crimea by Russia and has taken a pro-Russian stance in the subsequent Russo-Ukrainian War.
+In August 2014, the party signed a cooperation agreement with the Crimean branch of Russian Unity to "strengthen the unity of Russian world".
+During a 2014 Latvian parliamentary election campaign in Latgale it sparked controversy by comparing the region’s situation with Crimea before Russia's 2014 annexation.
+A party newsletter featured the cooperation agreement with Crimea’s Russian-installed leadership and expressed support for its authorities, while the party's top candidate Jurijs Zaicevs warned that continued opposition by the government of Latvia to greater official recognition of the Russian language in Latvia and automatic citizenship for non-citizens could lead to Latgale's Russian-speaking population and the whole region joining Russia.

 In July 2018, Ždanoka resigned her mandate in the European Parliament to focus on the 2018 Latvian parliamentary election and was succeeded by Miroslav Mitrofanov.
+The party campaigned primarily against education reform affecting Russian-language schools and the disqualification of its leader, Tatjana Ždanoka, from standing as a parliamentary candidate due to her membership of the Communist Party of Latvia.
+Despite attracting attention through the arrest of pro-Kremlin activist Alexander Gaponenko, the party remained below the 5% electoral threshold in opinion polls.
 With Andrejs Mamikins as their prime minister candidate Latvian Russian Union gained 3.2% votes, failing to win any seats in Saeima, but qualifying for state funding of almost 20 000 euros a year that the party would not be able to receive since it does not possess an account in a credit institution registered in Latvia as required by the law.
 In 2020, the party finally succeeded in obtaining an account in a Latvian bank.